 Work with your doctor to make sure you get the right type of peak flow meter.
 Peak flow meters are available over-the-counter and can be purchased at a pharmacy.
 There are several types of peak flow meters available, and all of them work basically the same way: You blow a fast, hard breath into a mouthpiece and record the resulting score.
-However, there are a few differences.

 Using your peak flow meter

 Here's the correct way to use a peak flow meter:

 - Move the marker to the bottom of the numbered scale, and connect the mouthpiece to the peak flow meter (if it isn't already connected).

 - Take a deep breath, filling your lungs completely.

 - Place your lips tightly around the mouthpiece.
 Blow as hard and as fast as you can with a single breath.

 - Note the final position of the marker.
 This is your peak flow rate.

 - Follow the steps above then blow into the peak flow meter two more times.
 Record the highest reading of the three.